xraypy/XrayDB/doc/examples.rst

   * `incident` - the flux incident on the ion chamber, in Hz.
   * `transmitted` - the flux beam leaving the ion chamber, in Hz.

-Note that the ion chamber current is generated only by the photo-electric effect, which dominates for heavy elements and relatively low X-ray energies, but does not necessarily dominate at high X-ray energies for gases such as helium, nitrogen which are often used in ion chambers.
-The coherent and incoherent scattering processes are included in the calculations done in :func:`ionchamber_fluxes` so that estimated incident flux from the measured current can be somewhat larger than if only the photo-electric effect was considered.
+Note that the ion chamber (on photo-diode) current is generated only by the photo-electric effect, which dominates for heavy elements and relatively low X-ray energies, but does not necessarily dominate at high X-ray energies for light gases such as helium or nitrogen which are often used in ion chambers.
+To account for this, the photo-electric cross-section is used to estimate the incident flux from the photo-current, but the total attenuation cross-section, including the coherent and incoherent cross-sections, is used to calculate the transmitted flu from the incident flux.
+As a result, the transmitted flux will be less than the incident flux minus the photo-electric flux.
+This difference will be substantial for helium above 5 keV and for nitrogren above 25 keV.

 As an example calculation of ion chamber currents::